gereeter/csvsheet/src/help.md

 Ctrl+End                   Move to the last row

-Tab                        Move right one cell, remembering the current column Enter                      Move down one cell, jumping to the column at which
+Tab                        Move right one cell, remembering the current column Shift+Tab                  Move left one cell, remembering the current column Enter                      Move down one cell, jumping to the column at which
                                a series of Tabs started